dwshadle/florence-price-catalog/_texts/price-symphony_no1.md

 - June 15, 1933; Auditorium Theatre, Chicago; Chicago Symphony Orchestra; Frederick Stock, conductor

 ## Published Editions
 - *Symphonies Nos.
-1 and 3.* Edited by Rae Linda Brown and Wayne Shirley.
+1 and 3.* Edited by Rae Linda Brown and Wayne D. Shirley.
 Music of the United States of America 19.
 Recent Researches in American Music 66.
 Middleton, WI: Published for the American Musicological Society by A-R Editions, 2008.
     * OCLC: <a href="https://www.worldcat.org/title/277150358" target="_blank">277150358</a>
     * Google Books: <a href="https://www.google.com/books/edition/Symphonies_nos_1_and_3/9lzwS6YzrG8C" target="_blank">Introduction only</a>
 - <a href="https://www.wisemusicclassical.com/work/58893/Symphony-No-1-in-E-minor--Florence-Price/" target="_blank">*Symphony No. 1 in E Minor.*</a> New York, NY: G. Schirmer, Inc., 2019.